***We play good, original music, and care a whole heck of a lot about the craft of songwriting. We scrutinize every syllable of every word***

 Overman is 'family friendly' rock and can tug on both an audiences heart strings and the marionette strings attached to their feet!
 Boogie!

-Bob Dylan, Tom Waits, The White Stripes, Hank Williams, Talking Heads, John Prine, Merle Travis, Ray Charles, and more...
+John Prine, Tom Waits, Hank Williams, Talking Heads, Bob Dylan, Merle Travis, Ray Charles, and more...

 There are no upcoming dates at this time.